Wealthify doesn't support your browser

 Avoid temptation

-If you want to reduce financial stress, try to avoid impulse buying.
-Fighting your impulses is no easy task but there are many ways to control yourself from making unplanned purchases.
 Let’s imagine you walk into a shop and see a pair of shoes you really like.
-Before splashing cash, ask yourself the right questions: Do you need these shoes?
+Before splashing the cash, ask yourself the right questions: Do you need these shoes?
 Will your life without them be that bad?
 Could you not wait maybe a week or two to see if you still fancy them?
-According to neuroscientists, you can beat impulse buying by delaying the purchase since the buzz your brain gets from shopping tends to decline with time.
-So, walk out of the shop for 10 minutes and see if you still like the shoes.

 Ask for help

-If you’re really struggling to take control of your finances, don’t be afraid to ask for help.
-You could ask your family or close friends to give you some tips and help you budget.
-But you could also go for professional help.
-There are free money management classes out there you could take.
-Alternatively, you could hire a financial planner who would review your finances and implement strategies to get your finances on track.
+And we know this isn't an option for everyone, but if you can afford to, you could even hire a financial planner who would review your finances, then implement strategies to get your finances on track.
 The fact you’ll have to report to someone might force you to adopt good saving habits.

 Plan for the long-term

-Fighting financial stress requires you to adopt a long-term vision.
-Remember you’re trying to bring your goals to life and this cannot happen without some planning.
 So, once you’re happy with your budget and have developed a good savings routine, you could start investing to potentially help your finances grow over the long-term.
 However, if the very idea of entering the investing world is stressing you out, you could opt for a digital investing platform, like Wealthify, where your portfolio is built and managed by investing experts.

 Please remember the value of your investments can go down as well as up, and you could get back less than invested.